-We’re excited to finally have a place to post and share with others what we’ve been doing with regenerative agriculture and permaculture practices to our urban homestead for the last 3 years.
+We’re excited to finally have a place to post and share with others what we’ve been doing with regenerative agriculture and permaculture practices to our urban homestead over the last 5 years.
 Here’s some details of how Paula and I got into this little homesteading adventure. 🙂

 Brian (yours truly) grew up in a gardening household.
 We always had a backyard urban kitchen garden and at my Grandparents 80 acre farm they had a subsistence 1/4 acre garden along with various livestock.
 Looking back now I have fond memories of my mother and Grandmother canning fresh vegetables, much the way Paula does today in our household.
 Paula’s family wasn’t really interest in vegetable gardening.
 Besides the occasional spring/summer flower beds around their home her step-father did grow a few tomato plants every year out behind their garage.